InesR21/InesR21/README.md

 <br />

 ## 🚀 About Me
-🎓 I'm Ines Rojas, Front End Web Developer (specialized in React / Angular Applications).
-I am also a Systems Engineer and I graduated at the end of 2018.
+🎓 I'm a Systems Engineer and in my career I have dedicated myself to Web/Mobile FrontEnd Development mainly in React/Angular applications.

+I have experience working with agile methodologies and in high performance teams, always focused on results and product quality.

+JavaScript lover ❣️

 📚 I enjoy reading books about personal development and fantasy.
 My favorites are HP and GOT, but I also like to read a lot online at places like medium, dev.to, daily.dev.